rtogn/CSC4850-Machine-Learning-AssignmentTwo/README.md

 -[sklearn.datasets.load_wine](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_wine.html)

 ### About The Dataset
-This assignment utelized a real world dataset built into Scikit learn.[It is a copy of UCI ML Wine recognition datasets](https://archive.ics.uci.edu/ml/machine-learning-databases/wine/wine.data).
+This assignment utilized  a real world dataset built into Scikit learn.[It is a copy of UCI ML Wine recognition datasets](https://archive.ics.uci.edu/ml/machine-learning-databases/wine/wine.data).
 The results are a summary of the chemical analysis of wines grown from different cultivars in Genoa Italy.
-It has thirteen chemical attributes and three classifcations of wine (labeled 0 to 2).
+It has thirteen chemical attributes and three classifications of wine (labeled 0 to 2).

 :Attribute Information:
  		- Alcohol